 Finding a home on the London Monarchs, Andre would be part of a dynamic wide receiver pool of Dana Brinson, Jon Horton, and Tony Sargent.
 With quarterback Stan Gelbaugh throwing the rock all day, Riley would finish 3rd on the squad in 1991 with 30 receptions for 506 yards, a 16.9 yard average and 4 touchdowns- a number that would be considered starter quality anywhere else in the league.
+His best game perhaps came against the Knights, in a contest where he had 6 catches for 78 yards and a TD.
 At the conclusion of the season, he’d help his team down the Barcelona Dragons and win World Bowl I 21-7 in London.

 He’d return stateside after the season, briefly playing for the Kansas City Chiefs and retire.
 Since that time Andre has been involved in marketing, working as a General Sales Manager for KBSG radio in Seattle and currently works for Washington IMG Marketing.
 I sent off for his card earlier this year to KBSG but got a response back from them indicating that he was no longer with the station.
 After doing more research I found another address at Washington IMG Marketing and took a stab there.
 Riley was kind enough to reply under a month, thanking me for remembering him and the league, and the extra card that he had already given to his daughter. -A really nice return.
 Below are his WLAF statistics: